Asking the right questions before and during your trek can help save you time, money, and your life.

 - I only have 7 days, I’ve been told I can fly up to base camp to shorten the trek?

 I would love more questions about trekking gear, what shoes to wear, when to go, which trek or even what type of hat to wear.
-But no, the majority are all about doing it alone or on the cheap.
+But no, the majority of questions are all about doing it alone or on the cheap.

 Long ago I took the time to individually answer these questions.
 But there’s little motivation to continue as I find myself repeating answers over and over again to little avail.
 Hence this page.

-I don’t have money, can I go trekking in Nepal without a guide?
+I’m on a budget, can I go trekking in Nepal without a guide?

 The result is people come to Nepal hoping for a cheap trek.
 You can still have a cheap trek, but it really depends on your definition of cheap.
 As an example do read more about how much does a trek in Nepal cost?

 Aside from special permit treks, Everest Base Camp is the most popular and therefore one of the more costly treks in Nepal.
-After calculating return flights to Lukla, accommodation, food etc plus insurance the costs mount up.Then when adding on a guide’s fees many people try to cut back – and so the problems begin.
-I’d link my page on costs of EBC here, but many would simply jump to it and ignore the reality.
-Here are some real life examples:
+After calculating return flights to Lukla, accommodation, food etc plus insurance the costs mount up.
+Then when adding on a guide’s fees many people try to cut back – and so the problems begin.
+Here is my page on costs of EBC here, but please read on here with real life examples of that happens:

 - An Australian in his 20s took a porter as a guide when I was trekking.
 His porter did not speak English and enjoyed drinking every night.
-As you might guess the Australian was struggling badly with a lot of issues beyond his years instead of enjoying his trek.
+As you might guess the Australian was struggling badly with a lot of issues that went well beyond his years instead of enjoying his trek.

 - A group of Russians didn’t want to spend any money so they just followed another group.
 The other groups guide was not happy and so an all out argument broke out.
 Not the nicest of things to happen in the mountains.

 - Just last month some volunteers in Nepal came back from a trek in bad shape.
 They had taken one of their host families friends, an unqualified guide, on the cheap.
-Problem was, as nice as he was, the “guide” was not qualified, got lost more than once and ended up bring shunned by more than one local on the route.
+Problem was, as nice as he was, the “guide” was not qualified, got lost more than once and ended up being shunned by more than one local on the route.

 All real world examples.